EPCCed/hpcss24/README.md

 * Try running the OpenMP code - how does its performance scale with varying values of `OMP_NUM_THREADS`.
 For large values you must run on the compute nodes - again, you will need to write a Slurm script.
+How does this compare to MPI?
 Do you seen any unusual effects when the thread count exceeds 18 - can you explain this?

 * How does the OpenMP performance scaling compare between the default parameters and running with a finite value of the Reynolds number,